Blog

 3. Talent Costs

-The important players in your legal, finance, payroll, and HR teams will invest a significant amount of their time coordinating a foreign subsidiary.
+Important players in your leadership team will invest a significant amount of their time coordinating a foreign subsidiary.

 Documents must be reviewed by legal, finance must sign off on all the expenses and the practicalities of setting up bank accounts, and HR must stay on top of the specifics of employment offers, contracts etc.